When I was invited to be an ombudsman for a Navy ship, life took an unexpected turn.

 Looking back, my path into real estate has been purposeful.
 Each step—every mission trip and relocation—has added to my mission to serve with compassion, faith, and a deep commitment to people’s well-being.

 Building long-term relationships with my clients means everything to me; I want us to stay in touch and become friends well after the transaction is over.
 Real estate transactions can be emotional, and I approach every client with compassion, feeling honored to help them transition from one chapter to the next.
-My business is referral-only, and the fact that past clients continue to return and send their loved ones my way is something I take to heart.
+My business is referral-only, and the fact that my friends continue to return and send their loved ones my way is something I take to heart.
 I feel a deep responsibility to care for them as if they were my own family.

 Sincerely,